Cosy Sheridan

 Her songs cover political topics such as AIDS, prostitution, women's body image, and environmentalism, as well as tending toward the humorous: her songs Turboyeast, about vaginal yeast infections, and The True and Terrible Trials of Waldo the Dog, about a dog's loss of its testicles, was featured on the Dr. Demento radio program.

+Most Tuesday mornings, at 10:30am (Eastern Time), she and Charlie share songs on Facebook & YouTube.